-We presented a technique for retrieving precise water level measurements using arrays of four low-cost GNSS antennas and validated our technique at three sites with variable tidal forcing.
-By comparing with nearby operational tide gauges, we found an upper limit on the precision of water level measurements of 0.70.69-1.2-.16 cm at all sites, whereas previous studies using geodetic-standard antennas have found an RMSE of 2-50 cm.
+- 360 We presented a technique for retrieving precise water level measurements using arrays of four low-cost GNSS antennas and validated our technique at three sites with variable tidal forcing.
+By comparing with nearby operational tide gauges, we found an upper limit on the precision of water level measurements of 0.69-1.16 cm at all sites, whereas previous studies using geodetic-standard antennas have found an RMSE of 2-50 cm.
 The RMSE values obtained are likely upper limits on the precision because they also contain error from the tide gauge measurements.
-The amount of error from the tide gauge measurements is also likely to differ between sites because there are different types of instruments at the sites in Québec (pressure transducers) and Piermont (bubbler gauge).
-These results are significant in that an accuracy of 1 cm is the benchmark set by GLOSS (2012) for studying multi-year trends in sea level.
-We found an improvement in the precision of 30-50% when

-- using four co-located antennas instead of one, which suggests that random noise is one of the key sources of uncertainty in GNSS-R measurements and supports the results from Purnell et al. (2020).
-In addition to the reduction in cost (on the order of several thousand USD or more), we found that the low-cost antennas are better suited for reflectometry than geodetic-standard antennas because they can be used to obtain water level measurements over a much larger range of elevation angles. - 375 Our results provide a strong proof of concept, but work remains to be done to further validate and improve our technique.
+The amount of error from the tide gauge measurements - 365 is also likely to differ between sites because there are different types of instruments at the sites in Québec (pressure transducers) and Piermont (bubbler gauge).
+These results While pressure transducers are more susceptible to errors over multi-year timescales due to instrument drift (Míguez et al., 2005; Pytharouli et al., 2018), bubbler gauges are more susceptible to errors during wavy conditions (Woodworth and Smith, 2003).
+The results presented here are significant in that an accuracy of 1 cm is the benchmark set by GLOSS (2012) for studying multi-year trends in sea level.
+We found an improvement in the precision - of 30-50% when using four co-located antennas instead of one, which suggests that random noise is one of the key sources of uncertainty in GNSS-R measurements and supports the results from Purnell et al. (2020).
+In addition to the reduction in cost (on the order of several thousand USD or more), we found that the low-cost antennas are better suited for reflectometry than geodetic-standard antennas because they can be used to obtain water level measurements over a much larger range of elevation angles. - Our results provide a strong proof of concept, but work remains to be done to further validate and improve our technique.
 Most importantly, an array of antennas should be installed with a co-located tide gauge for a longer time period (e.g., for at least several months) and at a site with a larger tidal range.
 It is also necessary to attempt a levelling procedure so that the datum of the water level measurements can be defined.
-To place measurements on a global reference frame and simultaneously monitor local land deformation, an array of low-cost antennas could then be co-located with a geodetic-standard antenna with the - aim of using the low-cost antennas to obtain precise water level measurements and the geodetic-standard antenna to perform precise positioning.
-More models of low-cost antennas should also be tested..., preferably in the same location (we do not recommend one of the types of antennas used in this study over the other type because we have not had the opportunity to test them at the same location).
+To place measurements on a global reference frame and simultaneously monitor local land deformation, an array of low-cost antennas could then be co-located with a geodetic-standard antenna - 380 with the aim of using the low-cost antennas to obtain precise water level measurements and the geodetic-standard antenna to perform precise positioning.
+More models of low-cost antennas should also be tested, preferably in the same location (we do not recommend one of the types of antennas used in this study over the other type because we have not had the opportunity to test them at the same location).
 Whilst our results suggest that the spacing apart of antennas is not important, we cannot rule out the possibility of interference between antennas at the separation distances used in this study.
 A rigorous investigation of the